Skip to content

 Altitude Tour Bike Gear

-The equipment for Death Road was a lot more intense than our other experiences mountain biking.
-We had knee and arm guards, thick, plasticky trousers and matching jacket, racing helmets and gloves.
-With everyone in matching gear, we looked like a formula one pit stop team.
+The equipment for Death Road was a lot more intense than our other experiences with mountain biking.
+We had knee and arm guards, thick, plasticky trousers and matching jackets, racing helmets and gloves.
+With everyone in matching gear, we looked like a Formula One pit-stop team.
 But the decent equipment definitely made me feel safer.

 Starting Slow